auth0/docs/articles/integrations/azure-api-management/configure-azure.md

 ![](/media/articles/integrations/azure-api-mgmt/azure/oauth2-servers.png)

 Click on **Add Authorization Server**.
-You'll see the configuration screen that lets you provide details about your Auth0 tenant.
+You'll see the configuration screen that lets you provide details about your Auth0 domain.

 ![](/media/articles/integrations/azure-api-mgmt/azure/new-oauth2-server-config.png)